gaubert/MTGOBOT/README.txt

 Planned Features:
 As of March 7th 2011, the next feature I plan to add is the core functions handling card buying and selling.
-I also plan to add a networking module which will allow the bot to communicate with a server.
+I also plan to add a networking module which will allow the bot to communicate with a central bot server.
 I also want the bot to be able to interact with other bots, which is where the networking would come in.